manfredbork/receipt_recognition/README.md

 4. **Optimization**: Multiple scans are compared and merged for accuracy
 5. **Data Delivery**: Structured receipt data is provided via callbacks

+Note: Finalization occurs when the receipt is both valid (calculated total equals detected total) and confirmed (stability-based).
+Otherwise, scanning continues, and you can manually accept nearly complete results.

 ### Implementation Status

 ```